ontio/ontology/README.md

   TxHash:e4245d83607e6644c360b6007045017b5c5d89d9f0f5a9c3b37801018f789cc3
 ```

-Note that all the place that use address of account, can use index or label of account.
-Index is the sequence number of account in the wallet, and the index start from 1.
-Label is the unique alias of account in wallet.
+Please note, when you use the address of an account, you can use index or label of the account instead.
+Index is the sequence number of a particular account in the wallet.
+The index starts from 1, and the label is the unique alias of an account in the wallet.

 ```shell
 ./ontology asset transfer --from=1 --to=2 --amount=10